phoenix157/offline-judge/README.md

 # offline-judge
-Offline judge to compile and test your code with given input Works for c,cpp,java
+Offline judge to compile and test your code with given input.

+Works for c,cpp,java

 How does it work-